MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### isBoolean

-return a given input is a boolean
+return a given input is a Boolean

 ```
 isBoolean('<input>')